soundwanders/greatgatsby/README.md

 If you encounter any bugs or issues, feel free to contribute &smile;

 1. Fork the Project from branch 'main'
-2. Create your Update Branch (`git checkout -b update/FoundYourBugs`)
+2. Create your Update Branch (`git checkout -b update/PestControl`)
-3. Commit your Changes (`git commit -m 'Hey you should fix this!'`)
+3. Commit your Changes (`git commit -m 'Hey, you should fix this'`)
 4. Push to the Branch (`git push origin update/BugSquash`)
 5. Open a Pull Request
 <br />